Table of Contents

 Chemical and biological research is concerned with naturally occurring chemical compounds that generally have pharmacological or physical activity in drug discovery and development.

-Natural Products Chemistry & Research focuses on articles related to the study of the chemistry and biochemistry of natural products or the biology of living systems from which they are derived.
+Natural Products Chemistry & Research focuses on articles about studying the chemistry and biochemistry of natural products or the biology of living systems from which they are derived.

-Therefore, journal encompasses many areas within its discipline to provide a platform for authors to contribute to the journal.
-The editorial team promises to peer-reviewed for manuscripts submitted for publication quality.
+Therefore, the journal encompasses many areas within its discipline to provide a platform for authors to contribute.
+The editorial team promises to peer-reviewed manuscripts submitted for publication quality.

 Classification of Natural Products